britneyting/BrightonMarineMap/README.md

 ### Downloading The Map

-Click the green "Clone or Download" button, download the zip file, then extract it into a folder on your desktop.
-Navigate to "BrightonMarineMap-master > map" then continue on with the below instructions.
+Click the green "Clone or Download" button, download the zip file, then extract it into a folder on your desktop (right click, extract all, choose the folder you created on your desktop and click extract).
+Next navigate to "BrightonMarineMap-master > map" and continue on with the below instructions.

 ### Installing